mikey-t/db-migrations-dotnet/README.md

 ## What is the shortest path to implementing this?

-Most of the code in this project is just example stuff you probably don't need or want.
+Most of the code in this project is just example stuff you may or may not need or want.
 At a minimum, you need:

 - A project that includes references to:
   - Microsoft.EntityFrameworkCore